nickyk0905/zepto-product-inventory-analysis/README.md

 ## How to Run

 1. Import `data/zepto_data.csv` into a SQL Server table named `zepto`
-2. Open `sql/zepto_SQL_project.sql` in SSMS and run section by section (Exploration → Cleaning → Insights)
+2. Open `sql/zepto_SQL_project.sql` in SSMS and run section by section (Exploration → Cleaning → Insights → Advanced SQL Techniques)

 > Run the cleaning section only once — re-running the price conversion will divide values by 100 again.